Xilinx/inference-server/docs/quickstart.rst

 Quickstart
 ==========

-The easiest way to use the Xilinx Inference Server is to run it inside a Docker container.
+The easiest way to use the AMD Inference Server is to run it inside a Docker container.
 For these instructions, you'll need Git, Python3, and `Docker <https://docs.docker.com/get-docker/>`__.
 Also ensure that you set up your host appropriately depending on which platform(s) you are using (e.g. :ref:`Vitis AI <vitis_ai:vitis ai>`).
 The helper script used for most of the commands here is :file:`proteus`: a Python script with many helpful options.